kitzberger/songs/Secrets Of Your Life (2018).md

 ## Verse

-	what that you say? you don't like being stalked? didn't know that you had special needs
+	what's that you say? you don't like being stalked? oh, I didn't know you had special needs

-	simply click here and then scroll down a bit browse to that section that no one ever reads
+	simply click here and then scroll down a bit right to that section that no one ever reads

 ## Pre-Chorus

-	Oh yes, i've put my mind on you so what's it that you are gonna do?
+	Oh yes, i've put my mind on you so what's it that you're gonna do?

-## Intro
+## Chorus